Skip to content

 Overview

-The pipeline is organised following the blocks we previously described: pre-processing, alignment (or pseudoalignment) and quantification and differential expression analysis.
+The pipeline is organised following the diffent blocks shown below: pre-processing, traditional alignment (or lightweight alignment) and quantification, post-processing and final QC.

 Experimental Design